- Collar Joint

 Sometimes architects refer to a Concrete Block as "CMU," which stands for Concrete Masonry Unit.
 Old timers refer to this product as Cinder Block because of the use of cinders as an ingredient in its composition.

 Builders and developers warmly embrace the use of concrete block because it permits a greatly accelerated rate of building, thereby reducing the cost of construction.
-(One 12"-thick concrete block can be used in lieu of 18 bricks.)
+(Depending on its depth, a single concrete block can be used in lieu of 18 bricks.)